huggingface/blog/benchmark-2021-part1.md

 numactl -C 24-47 -m 1 python3 src/main.py model=bert-base-cased batch_size=1 sequence_length=128 backend.name=pytorch backend.num_threads=24
 ```

-Starting from here, both instances doesn't share any resources between them and everything is operating as its maximum efficiency from a
+Starting from here, each instance does not share any resource with the other, and everything is operating at maximum efficiency from a
 hardware perspective.
-The latency measurements are identical to what a single instance would achieve but throughput is actually 2x higher
+The latency measurements are identical to what a single instance would achieve, but throughput is actually 2x higher
 as the two instances operate in a truly parallel way.

 We can further increase the number of instances, lowering the number of cores assigned for each instance.